Trevoh Chalobah: 2018–2021: Loans to other clubs

-2021–22 season
+2021–2024: Return to Chelsea

 On 11 August 2021, Chalobah made his debut for Chelsea in the 2021 UEFA Super Cup against Villarreal, as his side won 6–5 in a penalty shoot-out after the match finished in a 1–1 draw after extra time.
-Three days later, Chalobah made his Premier League debut in Chelsea's opening match of the season against Crystal Palace where he also scored his first ever Premier League goal in a 3–0 win.

-On 4 November 2021, Chalobah signed a new contract with Chelsea, keeping him at the club until 2026.
-On 23 November, Chalobah scored his first UEFA Champions League goal, netting the opener in a 4–0 home win against Juventus at Stamford Bridge.
+Three days later, he made his Premier League debut in Chelsea's opening match of the season against Crystal Palace, in which he also scored his first Premier League goal in a 3–0 win.
+On 4 November, Chalobah signed a new contract with Chelsea, keeping him at the club until 2026.
+On 23 November, he scored his first UEFA Champions League goal, with the opener in a 4–0 home win against Juventus.

-2022–23 season

 On 29 October 2022, Chalobah scored an own goal in Chelsea's 4–1 defeat away to Brighton & Hove Albion in the Premier League.
-This was the first defeat in Chalobah's Chelsea career.
+This was the first defeat in his Chelsea career.

+Loan to Crystal Palace and half-season return

+On 30 August 2024, Chalobah joined Crystal Palace on a season-long loan.
+On 15 January 2025, he was recalled by Chelsea due to injuries in defensive positions.
+Upon the completion of the loan deal, Chalobah had played 14 times for Crystal Palace, scoring on three occasions, with 12 of those appearances and all three goals coming in the Premier League.

 International career

-He has represented England at youth level from Under-16 up to Under-20, captaining all four teams at various stages.
+He has represented England at youth level from under-16 to under-20, captaining all four teams at various stages.
 In November 2014, Chalobah captained the England under-16 team against Scotland in the Victory Shield.
 In May 2016, Chalobah was captain of the England under-17 team that lost to Spain in the quarter-final of the 2016 UEFA European Under-17 Championship.

 Chalobah was included in the England under-19 squad for the 2017 UEFA European Under-19 Championship.
 An ankle injury sustained in the final group game against Germany ruled him out for the rest of the tournament.
 England went on to defeat Portugal in the final.

-On 30 August 2019, Chalobah was included in the England U21 squad for the first time and made his debut during the 3–2 2021 UEFA European Under-21 Championship qualifying win against Turkey on 6 September 2019.
+On 30 August 2019, he was included in the England U21 squad for the first time and made his debut during the 3–2 2021 UEFA European Under-21 Championship qualifying win against Turkey on 6 September 2019.

-Personal life

-Born in Freetown, Sierra Leone, Chalobah moved to the United Kingdom at the age of two and grew up in Gipsy Hill in the London Borough of Lambeth.
-His brother Nathaniel Chalobah is also a professional footballer, who plays for West Bromwich Albion, having also previously played for Chelsea.
+On 23 May 2025, he received his first senior call up for England and went on to make his debut during a 3-1 defeat to Senegal at the City Ground on 10 June 2025.